-The Medical Cost and Treatment Utilization tool presents the cumulative medical costs by disability duration.
-"Disability duration" represents calendar days from the start of disability to returning at full duty.
-The cumulative medical costs are modeled using disability duration and useful for benchmarking claim medical costs when the disability duration is known.
+The Medical Cost and Treatment Utilization tool provides a figure that presents the cumulative medical costs by disability duration.
+Disability duration represents calendar days from the start of disability to returning at full duty.
+The cumulative medical costs are modeled using disability durations, and are useful for benchmarking claim medical costs when the disability duration is known.
 It should be noted that total medical costs includes costs related to the disability for up to 180 days after the claimant returns to work to account for individuals who continue to receive treatment for their injury after they return to work.